What time is Michael McIntyre's Big Show on TV?

 What time is it on TV?

-Michael McIntyre’s Big Show returns on Saturday 18th November at 8.10pm on BBC1.
+Michael McIntyre’s Big Show continues on Saturday 25th November at 8.10pm on BBC1.

 Coming back for a third series, Michael McIntyre’s Big Show features a bucket load of variety with musical performances, games and of course what he is known for – stand up comedy.